MemeLabs/overrustlelogs/README.md

 ## Setting Up OverRustle Logs

-These instructions assume you are installing on Ubuntu 14.04.
+These instructions assume you are installing on Ubuntu 14.04 or higher.

 ### Step 1